bocoup/wpt/docs/writing-tests/testharness-tutorial.md

 ## Writing a subtest

+<style>blockquote { font-style: italic; }</style>

+> Goals:
+>
+> - demonstrate asynchronous testing with Promises
+> - motivate non-trivial integration with WPT server
+> - use a web technology likely to be familiar to web developers (both widely
+>   used and widely supported)

 The first thing we'll do is configure the server to respond to a certain request by setting a cookie.
 Once that's done, we'll be able to make the request with `fetch` and verify that it interpreted the response correctly.